 Now ask them to imagine that they were the sick person, and everyone else wanted them to stay away from them.
 How would they feel if they weren't allowed to go anywhere or do anything because everyone was worried that they would make them sick?

 What does the Bible say?
-This is where we will read a passage or series of passages that teach on the subject of the day.
+This is where we will read a passage or teach on the subject of the day.